paulipa/sico-wiki/services/flightmanuals/incursions.md

 Incursions are based on sites, which spawn in the systems currently under invasion by sansha forces.
 Anyone can warp to these sites, and they will respawn shortly after completion for as long as the incursion focus lasts.
 The basic concept is for combat ships to clear each site of hostiles, while logistics ships “heal” fleet members to counter the massive incoming damage.
 An individual ISK and LP payout is issued to each pilot upon completion of a site automatically.
 The combat ship role is separated into two classes; Snipers and DPS.
 Target priority is communicated to the fleet by using tags, more about their usage below.

 # General Notes
 Incoming damage is very high in Vanguard sites, so logistics ships only have a window of a few seconds to get reps on you and save your ship when you are getting shot at.
-It is vital that you broadcast for shields as soon as you are getting targeted by hostiles, so logi have enough time to react.
+It is vital that you ***broadcast for shields as soon as you are getting targeted by hostiles (yellowboxed)***, so logi have enough time to react.
 For the same reason, you must turn on your shield hardeners as soon as you undock, and keep them running for the duration of the fleet.
 The FC might remind you to do it, but it is your own responsibility.
 Do not forget to do this, logi can not help you if your hardeners are off and you will lose your ship.
 Snipers Nightmare and Praxis are the sniper fits in our VG doctrine.
 They are the main source of damage in a fleet, as they can project their damage to ranges of 60km and beyond.
 Primary targets for snipers are tagged with the letters A,B,C. The kill order for a sniper ship is therefore:

 ## Snipers
 Nightmare and Praxis are the sniper fits in our VG doctrine.
 They are the main source of damage in a fleet, as they can project their damage to ranges of 60km and beyond.
 Primary targets for snipers are tagged with the letters A,B,C. The kill order for a sniper ship is therefore: